amos6224/terraform-elk/README.md

-aws_access_key="<your aws access key>" aws_secret_key="<your aws access secret>" key_name="<your private key name>"
+aws_access_key="<your aws access key>" aws_secret_key="<your aws access secret>" key_name="<your private key name>" hosted_zone_id="<your private private hosted zone>"
 ```

+Note above the private hosted zone id is currently required as terraform cannot create private hosted zones.
+Logstash is only accessible internally this is an issue when creating certificates using dns.

 Modify the `variables.tf` file, replacing correct values for `aws_amis` for your region: